redpanda-data/connect/website/docs/components/outputs/http_client.md

 ### `copy_response_headers`

-`bool` Sets whether to copy the headers from the response to the resulting payload.
+Sets whether to copy the headers from the response to the resulting payload.

+Type: `bool`
+Default: `false`

 ### `rate_limit`

-`string` An optional [rate limit](/docs/components/rate_limits/about) to throttle requests by.
+An optional [rate limit](/docs/components/rate_limits/about) to throttle requests by.

+Type: `string`
+Default: `""`

 ### `timeout`

-`string` A static timeout to apply to requests.
+A static timeout to apply to requests.

+Type: `string`
+Default: `"5s"`

 ### `retry_period`

-`string` The base period to wait between failed requests.
+The base period to wait between failed requests.

+Type: `string`
+Default: `"1s"`

 ### `max_retry_backoff`

-`string` The maximum period to wait between failed requests.
+The maximum period to wait between failed requests.

+Type: `string`
+Default: `"300s"`

 ### `retries`

-`number` The maximum number of retry attempts to make.
+The maximum number of retry attempts to make.

+Type: `number`
+Default: `3`

 ### `backoff_on`

-`array` A list of status codes whereby retries should be attempted but the period between them should be increased gradually.
+A list of status codes whereby retries should be attempted but the period between them should be increased gradually.

+Type: `array`
+Default: `[429]`

 ### `drop_on`

-`array` A list of status codes whereby the attempt should be considered failed but retries should not be attempted.
+A list of status codes whereby the attempt should be considered failed but retries should not be attempted.

+Type: `array`
+Default: `[]`

 ### `successful_on`

-`array` A list of status codes whereby the attempt should be considered successful (allows you to configure non-2XX codes).
+A list of status codes whereby the attempt should be considered successful (allows you to configure non-2XX codes).

+Type: `array`
+Default: `[]`

 ### `propagate_response`

-`bool` Whether responses from the server should be [propagated back](/docs/guides/sync_responses) to the input.
+Whether responses from the server should be [propagated back](/docs/guides/sync_responses) to the input.

+Type: `bool`
+Default: `false`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`

 ### `batching`

-`object` Allows you to configure a [batching policy](/docs/configuration/batching).
+Allows you to configure a [batching policy](/docs/configuration/batching).

+Type: `object`
+Default: `{"byte_size":0,"condition":{"static":false,"type":"static"},"count":1,"period":"","processors":[]}`

 ```yaml
 # Examples